danielmcheng1/drone/writeup.md

 1. __Existing hardware__: I had an Android phone readily available for installing and debugging
 2. __Flexibility__: Android generally offers more developer control (e.g. I was more likely to be able to control and access where photos were stored locally)

-I had two options for learning Android app development:
-1. Ground-up Approach: Watch tutorial videos, learn Android basics, test out a sample app
-2. Copy and Modify:

-The first option would be preferable for building a stronger foundation for undersatnding Android architecture (far different from say, the architecture of a desktop Java app).
-However, with only 3 days allocated for app development, I chose the second option.
-I identified a [QuickStart Guide](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) for connecting a custom mobile app to a DJI drone, then copied the [tutorial code](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/index.html).
+As I had no prior Android app development experience--and given the limited timeframe for project completion--I identified a [QuickStart Guide](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) for connecting a custom mobile app to a DJI drone, then copied the [tutorial code](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/index.html).
 Rather than spending my limited time understanding how to setup product registration, drone connectivity, and basic live-camera streaming, I utilized the existing tutorial app and focused on building each of the minimum viable features listed up above.

 __Day 1__
 <br>[x] Compile and run tutorials